GeoMOER/moer-mpg-data-analysis/docs/units/_unit04/unit04-05_cleaning.md

 ## 5  30.2
 ## 6  46.4
 ```
 The column (i.e. variable) names passed to the parameter `id.vars` are those columns which represent actual variables within their names.
-The columns Stellement, Recreation, Agriculture or Forest can owever be summarized to one variable since they all represent land cover.
-The values which have been stored within these columns have been transfered to a seperate column (called `values` in this case).
+The columns Settlement, Recreation, Agriculture or Forest can however be summarized to one variable since they all represent land cover.
+The values which have been stored within these columns have been transferred to a separate column (called `values` in this case).

 ### Split multiple information within one column
 The content of column "Place"" could be regarded as both human readable information or additional machine readable data source.
-If we go for the latter, mixing names (e.g. Flensburg, Kiel) and types (e.g. citiy, county) is not a good option.
-It seems that the different kinds of information are comma separated so let's split the column entries using "," as a separator and have a closer look on the results.
+If we go for the latter, mixing names (e.g. Flensburg, Kiel) and types (e.g. city, county) is not a good option.
+It seems that the different kinds of information are comma separated, so let's split the column entries using "," as a separator and have a closer look at the results.

 ```r
 place <- strsplit(as.character(lu$Place), ",")